Google Translate Disclaimer

 ASDs usually appear during the first three years of life.
 Although we have not discovered the true causes of ASDs, scientists have found a genetic basis.
 This suggests it may run in families, but there is still a lot to learn about other possible causes.

-As announced in the 2021-22 Budget, $8,000 is available annually for children under the age of six with an ASD diagnosis and $6,000 is available annually for children six to 11 with an ASD diagnosis.
+As announced in the 2021-22 Budget, up to $8,000 is available annually for children under the age of six with an ASD diagnosis and up to $6,000 is available annually for children six to 11 with an ASD diagnosis.

-Only children up to age 11 who have been diagnosed with ASD are eligible for funding.
+Only children up to age 11 who have been diagnosed with ASD are eligible for Autism Spectrum Disorder-Individualized Funding (ASD-IF).
 Out-of-province diagnoses will need to be reviewed and confirmed by the Saskatchewan Health Authority.
 If you think your child may have ASD, contact an ASD Consultant in the community closest to you.

 Online application and renewal submissions are preferred and will expedite the review process.

-Other forms you will require if you download the PDF application:
+Other forms you may require if you download the PDF application:

 If your or your child's circumstances change, please download and fill out the ASD IF Change of Circumstance Form.